 If you use other spices to make charro cooked beans by all means add them in there too in the 2nd cooking step after the quick release.
 If you use more than 2 cups of dry beans you may want to increase 2nd pressure cook time to 30 minutes to 45 minutes.

-How to cook beans in a pressure cooker without soaking
+How long does it take to cook pinto beans in a Ninja Foodi?

 - Rinse your dry beans (to remove debris and dirt), put them into your pressure cooker.